stream-innovations/stream-payment-gateway/README.md

 4. Powered by Solana Blockchain

-The choice of the Solana blockchain as the underlying technology for the StreamPayments Gateway brings several advantages.
+The choice of the Solana blockchain as the underlying technology for the **Stream**Payment Gateway brings several advantages.
 Solana is known for its high throughput and low transaction fees, making it well-suited for handling a large number of transactions quickly and cost-effectively.
 Additionally, Solana's robust security features and support for smart contracts enhance the functionality and reliability of the payment gateway.

 **Key Benefits:**